How to Add Subtitles in Filmora (2026): Auto-Caption + SRT Workflow

 This is more steps than "click Speech-to-Text," but for non-English content it's both faster and more accurate — Subanana handles languages and mixed-language patterns Filmora's STT doesn't.

-Subanana for multilingual Filmora projects
+Subanana for branded or multilingual Filmora projects

 - URL import — paste a YouTube / Instagram / Facebook link instead of downloading the video first; Subanana fetches and transcribes directly.